Arturo Tolentino

-Arturo "Ka Turing" Modesto Tolentino (September 19, 1910 – August 2, 2004) was a Filipino politician and diplomat who served as the Senate president and the Secretary of Foreign Affairs.
-He ran as the vice-presidential running mate of Ferdinand Marcos for the 1986 Philippine snap election.
-He is considered the foremost expert on Civil Law, as he took part in creating the Civil Code of the Philippines as a young esteemed congressman from June 1949 to August 1950.
-In addition he authored the Anti-Graft and Corrupt Practices Act in 1960.
+Arturo "Ka Turing" Modesto Tolentino (September 19, 1910 – August 2, 2004) was a Filipino politician, lawyer, and diplomat who served as the Senate president and the Secretary of Foreign Affairs.
+He was the vice-presidential running mate of Ferdinand Marcos in the 1986 Philippine election, which led to the ouster of Marcos in the People Power Revolution.

-He is also regarded as the father of the Philippine as well as international "archipelagic doctrine" for inserting the provisions into the 1982 United Nations Convention on the Law of the Sea or UNCLOS, particularly the rule on 200 nautical mile exclusive economic zones for archipelagos represented in the United Nations.
+Tolentino helped write the Civil Code of the Philippines from 1948 to 1949 and authored the Anti-Graft and Corrupt Practices Act of 1960.

 Early career

-Arturo Modesto Tolentino was born in Manila of humble parentage.

-As a student, Tolentino was noted for his scholarship.
-He was valedictorian of the Manila East High School (now Victorino Mapa High School; 1928), valedictorian (cum laude) of the University of the Philippines (UP) College of Law (1934), and a bar topnotcher (1934).
-He obtained the degree of Bachelor of Philosophy (cum laude) with a gold medal award from UP in 1938, and received the degrees of Master of Law (meritissimus) and Doctor of Civil Law (meritissimus) from the University of Santo Tomás.
+Arturo Modesto Tolentino was born in Manila.
+At UP Manila, he obtained an Associate in Arts as well as the Bachelor of Philosophy.
+He won a gold medal award as valedictorian at UP in 1938, and was valedictorian of the UP College of Law (1934).
+He later continued his studies and received the degrees of Master of Law and Doctor of Civil Law from the University of Santo Tomas.
+He was also a short story writer for the Philippines Free Press, and was a wrestler and bodybuilder.

-As a debater and orator, he won seven gold medals (including the Quezon Medal) and two silver loving cups.
-He held the title of “Inter-Collegiate Oratorical Champion of the Philippines” in 1934.
+As a debater and orator, he won seven gold medals (including the Quezon Medal) and two silver cups.
+He won the title of "Inter-Collegiate Oratorical Champion of the Philippines" in 1934.
 He successfully debated with American students from the University of Oregon in 1933 and from the University of Washington in 1934.
-In UP, he was editor-in-chief of the Philippine Collegian and a fellow of the Upsilon Sigma Phi.

-Tolentino engaged in the practice of law after passing the bar in 1934, and was a recognized legal luminary.
+In 1934, Tolentino also was the consort to the Miss Manila winner at the Manila Carnival.
+In UP, he was editor-in-chief of the Philippine Collegian and a fellow of the Upsilon Sigma Phi fraternity.
+Tolentino began practicing law after passing the bar in 1934.

-He was a law professor in the University of the Philippines, University of Santo Tomás, University of the East, University of Manila, Arellano University, Far Eastern University, Manila Law College, Philippine Law School, San Beda College and Quezon College.